 A complete set of financial statements is identified by the applicable financial reporting framework and may also include legal and regulatory requirements.
-For instance, the illustrative reports on financial statements, prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and the IFRS for SMEs Accounting Standard as issued by the International Accounting Standards Board (IFRS for SMEs Accounting Standard), identify the statement of financial position as at the end of the period; the statement of profit or loss and other comprehensive income; changes in equity for the period and cash flows for the period; and notes to the financial statements, including material accounting policy information (where the financial reporting framework is IFRS Accounting Standards) or a summary of significant accounting policies (where the financial reporting framework is IFRS for SMEs Accounting Standard).
+For instance, the illustrative reports on financial statements, prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and the IFRS for SMEs Accounting Standard as issued by the International Accounting Standard), identify the statement of financial position as at the end of the period; the statement of profit or loss and other comprehensive income; changes in equity for the period and cash flows for the period; and notes to the financial statements, including material accounting policy information (where the financial reporting framework is IFRS Accounting Standards) or a summary of significant accounting policies (where the financial reporting framework is IFRS Accounting Standards).

 Preparers may use different titles for the statements that make up the complete set of financial statements.
 The auditor's report states that the auditor has audited the financial statements of the entity, which comprise [state the title of each financial statement comprising the complete set of financial statements required by the applicable financial reporting framework, specifying the date or period covered by each financial statement] and notes to the financial statements, including a summary of significant accounting policies.
 It is therefore important that the titles used by the auditor in the Opinion section conform to those applied by the preparer.
 For example, the audit report should not refer to a "statement of financial position" when the financial statements refer to it as a "balance sheet".
-Similarly, the audit report should not refer to "material accounting policy and other explanatory information" if the financial statements refer to "material accounting policy and other explanatory information".
+Similarly, the audit report should not refer to "material accounting policy and other explanatory information".
 The same principle also applies to "Other information" in accordance with ISA 720 (Revised)[N8].